crdschurch/crds-graphql-api/README.md

+# THIS REPOSITORY IS ARCHIVED.
+PLEASE SEE CRDS-GRAPHQL-GATEWAY FOR ANY ACTIVE DEVELOPMENT

 # crds-graphql-api

 Central GraphQL service to consume and graph all data micro services.
 Built and deployed to Kubernetes via TeamCity.